finnito/Science/content/12ess/as91192/homework.md

 2. Stellar life cycles
 3. Planet/moon formation

+The usual cut scores for an entire exam are:

+1. 0-6: Not Achieved
+2. 7-12: Achieved
+3. 13-18: Merit
+4. 19-24: Excellence

 ### Diagrams

-Most questions also indicate "_[a] diagram may assist your answer_", and this is backed up by moderator comments.
+Most questions also indicate "_[a] diagram may assist your answer_", and this is backed up by moderator comments. __Diagrams help you get better marks!__

 >  "Candidates who created and annotated diagrams to support their answers showed a deeper understanding of the questions that those who did not" - [2015 Assessment Report](https://www.nzqa.govt.nz/nqfdocs/ncea-resource/reports/2015/level2/science.pdf)